uncomplexlearning/a-level/markdown/physics.md

 <br>

 - Resonance can be used in:
-  - musical instruments; where air resonants down a pipe to create stationary waves
+  - musical instruments; where air resonates down a pipe to create stationary waves
   - radios where electric circuits are tuned to the same resonant frequency as the broadcast

 ## 6.2 Thermal physics